Appleby College

 Admission Requirements

-- REPORT CARDS: A copy of the applicant's most recent report card from the 2019-2020 school year (we recognize that due to the COVID-19 pandemic some students may not have received a final report card), as well as a copy of their final report card from the 2018-2019 school year.
-If an interim report card from the current 2020-2021 school year is available it can also be submitted.
+REPORT CARDS: A copy of your child’s final report card from the 2022-2023 school year as well as a copy of their final report card from the 2021-2022 school year.
+If your child has received an interim report card from the current 2023-2024 school year you can also submit it.

 Entrance Test Requirements

-- ESL LANGUAGE ASSESSMENT (IF APPLICABLE): If the applicant is a non-native English speaker applying for grades 10 through 12 their TOEFL or IELTS or Vericant test date is required.
-For non-native English speakers applying for grades 7 through 9 their TOEFL Jr. or iTEP or Vericant* test date is requested.
+• ESL LANGUAGE ASSESSMENT (IF APPLICABLE): If the applicant is a non-native English speaker applying for grades 10 through 12 please provide your TOEFL, or IELTS test date.
+For non-native English speakers applying for grades 7 through 9 please provide your TOEFL Jr or iTEP test date.
+Please note that, for those who are unable to access one of the above English Language Assessments, we are currently accepting Duolingo as an alternative.

 School Differentiators